wqking/eventpp/readme.md

 The library itself is header only and doesn't need building.
 There are three parts of code to test the library,

 - unittests: tests the library.
-They require C++17 since it uses generic lambda (the library itself only requires C++11).
+They require C++17 since it uses generic lambda and `std::any` (the library itself only requires C++11).
 - tutorials: sample code to demonstrate how to use the library.
 They require C++11.
 If you want to have a quick study on how to use the library, you can look at the tutorials.
 - benchmarks: measure the library performance.